 This treatment approaches teaches parents to institute zero tolerance for anger outbursts.
 They are taught to exit immediately any situation in which the emotionally hyper-reachtive child or adolescent begins to show the very first signs of anger.
 The parents are taught to go into another room when anger begins to intrude on pleasant interactions.
 If the bpd individual follows them into the other room, exit the house.
 If the bpd follows again, exit via the car, reminding the bpd that they will return as previously explained in x period of time (could be 15 minutes, a half hour, or more, depending on the age of the bpd).

-With anger no longer an effective means of controlling others, it soon ceases to be utiized by the bpd to get what s/he wants.
+With anger no longer an effective means of controlling others, it soon ceases to be utilized by someone with bpd to get what s/he wants.
 This same technique can be used for adult-to-adult anger explosiveness.

 Conclusions about treatment for borderline personality style

-DBT (Dialectical Behavior Therapy) is generally seen as the "empirically validated" and therefore standard treatment for bpd.
-It does seem to help many people, so that's certainly an option in addition to the ideas above.
+DBT (Dialectical Behavior Therapy) is generally seen as the "empirically validated" and the gold standard treatment for bpd.
+It does help many people, so that's certainly an option in addition to the ideas above.